danthegoodman1/nixieProjects/in-13/comet/README.md

 I had my friend Anthony help me design a 3D model for the ball.
 The problem was printing or getting it manufactured was going to be insane for a prototype, so my dad helped my find [this giant dog toy](https://www.indestructibledog.com/products/dogify-indestructible-ball?variant=249773542) that was big, hollow, and rigid that I could use as the body.
 I will be spray painting it so it doesn't look idiotic with it's stock color.

 ![Ball 3D model](../media/3dmodel.png)

+It has all holes angled up, and is split in half with notches so I can easily work on the electronic internals then put it perfectly back together.